 Almost half (47%) of actively looking buyers think that they can now afford more house.
-Right now they have limited savings.
-Their income is good, but in Germany homebuyers need an enormous amount of savings to buy their first home to pay for the sizable purchase fees.
+Right now, they have limited savings.
+Their income is good, but in Germany, homebuyers need an enormous amount of savings to buy their first home to pay for the sizable purchase fees.

-The new law means that fees go down for buyers and hence they would need fewer savings.
+The new law means that fees go down for buyers, and hence they would need fewer savings.
 As a result, half of the potential buyers think they will be able to afford a larger or more expensive house.
 And buyers are right.
-Even those with larger savings and aim for favorable interest rates will benefit.
+Even those with larger savings and who aim for favorable interest rates will benefit.

 Nonetheless, more than half (55%) of the buyers think they will not gain directly from the reduced fees.
 They expect that sellers will offset their cost increase with a higher purchase price and that buyers hence not benefit in the form of reduced cost.